 So while the

-(i.e. existing) Canadian carriers scramble to get organized around a
+(i.e. existing) Canadian carriers scrambled to get organized around a

-refreshed prepaid wireless strategy, there are several completely new
+refreshed prepaid wireless strategy, there were several completely new

-wireless spectrum in Canada, and have been trying to shake up the
+wireless spectrum in Canada, and tried to shake up the

 market with some

 extremely competitive prepaid offerings!
 Here are